keystonejs/generator-keystone/README.md

 $ npm install -g generator-keystone
 ````

+If you see errors, check the [problems](#err-please-try-running-this-command-again-as-rootadministrator) section at the bottom.

-With the generator installed, create an empty directory for your new KeystoneJS Project, and run the following command in it:
+With the generator installed, create an empty directory for your new KeystoneJS Project, and run `yo keystone` in it like this:

 ````
+$ mkdir my-project
+$ cd my project
 $ yo keystone
 ````